 Procedure:

-The Ministry of Human Resources Development and Department of Higher Education has formulated this education loan interest subsidy for the students of economically weaker sections (EWS) for pursuing technical/professional courses in India and abroad.
-Read more.
+The Ministry of Human Resources Development and Department of Higher Education has formulated this government loan for study abroad interest subsidy for economically weaker sections (EWS) for pursuing technical/professional courses in India.

 Eligibility criteria: